-It is the intellectual and moral responsibility, but more importantly, the POLICY of the leadership of the Connecticut State University System, to advance social justice and equity by exercising affirmative action and upward mobility.
+It is the intellectual and moral responsibility, but more importantly, the POLICY of the leadership of the Connecticut State Colleges & University System (CSCU), to advance social justice and equity by exercising affirmative action and upward mobility.
 Accordingly, Southern Connecticut State University as a constituent unit of the Connecticut State University system, through this plan of affirmative action, will, with conviction and effort, undertake positively to overcome the present effect of past practices, policies, or barriers to equal employment opportunity, and to achieve the full and fair participation of women, African Americans, Hispanics, and any other protected group found to be underutilized in the workforce or adversely impacted by system policies or practices.

-- It reviews its personnel policies and procedures to ensure that barriers which unnecessarily
+It reviews its personnel policies and procedures to ensure that barriers which unnecessarily

-- It establishes procedures for the extra effort that may be necessary to assure that the recruitment and hiring of protected group members reflect their availability in the job market.
+It establishes procedures for the extra effort that may be necessary to assure that the recruitment and hiring of protected group members reflect their availability in the job market.

-- It administers all terms, conditions, privileges and benefits of employment in an equitable manner.
+It administers all terms, conditions, privileges and benefits of employment in an equitable manner.

 We also recognize the hiring difficulties experienced by the physically disabled and many older persons, and will undertake measures to overcome the present effects of underutilization of such persons in the workforce.

 All executive, administrative, and supervisory personnel are expected to discharge their affirmative action responsibilities, in word and deed, consistent with this agency's objective of establishing and implementing affirmative action and equal employment opportunity.
 All employees have the right to review and comment on the Affirmative Action Plan.
 A copy will be kept in the Office of Diversity & Equity Programs and in the library.

 President, Southern Connecticut State University